schellingb/dosbox-pure/README.md

     * [Linux](#linux)
 * [License](#license)

+## How To Use
+The easiest way to use this core is with the built-in core downloader feature of RetroArch.

+Just [get RetroArch](https://retroarch.com/?page=platforms) and select `Online Updater` -> `Core Downloader` -> `DOS (DOSBox-Pure)` and you're ready to go!

-## Download
+## Manual Install
-You can find a binary download for Windows, Linux and Raspberry Pi (Arm7) under the [Releases page](https://github.com/schellingb/dosbox-pure/releases/latest).
+You can find a binary download of the core for Windows, Linux and Raspberry Pi (Arm7) under the [Releases page here](https://github.com/schellingb/dosbox-pure/releases/latest).

-## Install
-Locate the directory where your libretro frontend stores its cores.
+To install, locate the directory where your libretro frontend stores its cores.
 In RetroArch, you can open the main menu and go to `Configuration File` -> `Load Configuration` -> `Parent Directory` -> `cores` to find it.
 The release ZIP contains 2 files, `dosbox_pure_libretro.dll` (or `.so` for Linux) and `dosbox_pure_libretro.info`.
 The `.dll` or `.so` file is to be extracted into the cores directory.
 The `.info` file goes into the `info` directory or into `cores` if it doesn't exist.